Home » Services » Community Planning

 Community Planning Services

-The Official Community Plan (OCP) provides guidance for the physical, environmental, economic, social and cultural aspects of a community.
-It provides a framework of goals, objectives and policies to guide Council, Administration, developers, and the public on the growth and development of the municipality.
-SARM’s planners can help create a new OCP, update current plans, prepare amendments, or prepare bylaw consolidations.
+The Official Community Plan (OCP) or District Official Community Plan (DOCP) provides guidance for the physical, environmental, economic, social and cultural aspects of a community or region.
+It provides a framework of goals, objectives and policies to guide Council, Administration, developers, and the public on the growth and development of the municipality or region.
+SARM’s planning services can help create a new OCP or DOCP, update current plans, prepare amendments, or prepare bylaw consolidations.

 • Zoning Bylaw

-The Zoning Bylaw provides regulations to implement the policies contained within the Official Community Plan.
+The Zoning Bylaw provides regulations to implement the policies contained within the Official Community Plan or District Official Community Plan.
 The purpose of a Zoning Bylaw is to provide for appropriate land uses in order to minimize land use conflicts, set standards for the use and subdivision of land, and help manage the supply of municipal services and resources to new development.
-SARM’s planners can help create new Zoning Bylaws, update current bylaws, prepare amendments, or prepare bylaw consolidations.
+SARM’s planning services can help create new Zoning Bylaws, update current bylaws, prepare amendments, or prepare bylaw consolidations.

 • Interim Development Control Bylaw

 The Interim Development Control Bylaw (IDCB) provides temporary control of land uses while the municipality undertakes the task of developing and implementing an Official Community Plan and Zoning Bylaw.
-SARM planners can work with the municipality to prepare an Interim Development Control Bylaw.
+SARM’s planning services can work with the municipality to prepare an Interim Development Control Bylaw.

 • Subdivision Application Review

 The Ministry of Government Relations – Community Planning Branch is the approving authority for all subdivisions in Rural Municipalities.
-The municipality plays a role in the process by outlining policies and regulations for subdivision in their Official Community Plan and Zoning Bylaw.
+The municipality plays a role in the process by outlining policies and regulations for subdivision in their Official Community Plan or District Official Community Plan and Zoning Bylaw.
 A servicing agreement can be required to ensure the servicing of the subdivision is to municipal standards and the municipality will not incur all servicing costs.
-SARM’s planners can help review subdivision referrals and provide guidance on servicing agreements.
+SARM’s planning services can help review subdivision referrals to ensure applications are consistent with municipal policies and regulations.

 • Development Permits

-If a municipality has a Zoning Bylaw, the way to approve development is through the development permit process.
-SARM’s planners can review development permit applications to ensure applications are consistent with municipal policies and regulations.
+If a municipality has a Zoning Bylaw, the way to approve development is through permit applications to ensure applications are consistent with municipal policies and regulations.

 Community Planning Links